 Visiting the Algarve for New Year’s Eve?
-There is plenty happening across the whole of the Algarve, from black-tie dinners in Porches to all-night parties in Albufeira and Armação de Pêra.
+While the parties may not be as big as those in Lisbon or Porto, there is plenty happening across the whole of the Algarve.
+From black-tie dinners in Porches to all-night parties in Albufeira and Armação de Pêra, there’s something to suit every taste.

 It’s a good time of the year to visit the Algarve as well.
 Although New Year’s Eve is a lot livelier than the rest of winter (and in particular, Christmas a few days before) it’s still a fairly quiet time of the year to visit.
 This has its pros and cons: while you won’t have to queue for a table at most restaurants, there’s also the chance that the restaurant you’re thinking of going to will have closed up for the winter.